Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 26e56e84-9e7e-4a26-93f6-443d9aa541d9   Development            2023-01-25 12:20:33
 ```

-In the example above, Taipy converted the version 1.0 to a _production_ version before
+In the example above, Taipy converted the version 1.0 to a production version before running it.
-running it.

-Without explicitly providing the version, the latest version of your application is
+Without explicitly providing the version name, the latest version of your application is used.
-used.
 Here is another example:

 ```console
 $ python main.py --experiment 2.0